Yoav666s/dnd-wiki/collections/_classes/basic-rules/paladin/main.md

 When you use your Channel Divinity, you choose which option to use.
 You must then finish a short or long rest to use your Channel Divinity again.

 Some Channel Divinity effects require saving throws.
 When you use such an effect from this class, the DC equals your paladin spell save DC.

+## Ability Score Improvement
+When you reach 4th level, and again at 8th, 12th, 16th, and 19th level, you can increase one ability score of your choice by 2, or you can increase two ability scores of your choice by 1.
+As normal, you can't increase an ability score above 20 using this feature.